pydicom/pynetdicom/docs/examples/qr_move.rst

 destination Storage SCP.
 If the Move SCP doesn't know the destination AE then it will usually respond with an ``0xA801`` status code.

-Due to the way pynetdicom is currently implemented it does not support the QR Move SCU being able to also act as the destination Storage SCP.
-In order to have a destination Storage SCP it is necessary to create it in a separate AE.

 Query/Retrieve (Move) SCU
 .........................